google/cel-spec/doc/langdef.md

 written `7.`, `7.0`, `7e0`, or any equivalent representation using a decimal point or exponent.

+Note that currently there are no automatic arithmetic conversions for the numeric types (`int`, `uint`, and `double`).
+The arithmetic operators typically contain overloads for arguments of the same numeric type, but not for mixed-type arguments.
+Therefore an expression like `1 + 1u` is going to fail to dispatch.
+To perform mixed-type arithmetic, use explicit conversion functions such as `uint(1) + 1u`.
+Such explicit conversions will maintain their meaning even if arithmetic conversions are added in the future.

 CEL provides no way to control the finer points of floating-point arithmetic, such as expression evaluation, rounding mode, or exception handling.
 However, any two not-a-number values will compare equal even if their underlying